Showing posts with label Price. Show all posts

 Saturday, March 11, 2023

-The Initial Balance is traditionally defined as the price range of the first hour of the day, which is extremely important to professionals on the floors of the exchanges.
-They use the initial balance high and the initial balance low as important points of reference in order to facilitate trade between buyers and sellers.
+The Initial Balance is traditionally defined as the price range established during the first hour of trading.
+It is extremely important to exchange floor professionals, who use the Initial Balance high and low as key reference points to facilitate transactions between buyers and sellers.

 ooOoo